 Mr. Crockett relied on the older basics: Signs, speeches, TV and press reports of speeches and position statements, talk shows with Jeff Styles, gabbing about downtown and meeting people, and last-minute radio advertising.
 With F$13,000, he did not have a budget to push well-done videos online that seem lost on his campaign website.
 Mr. Berke’s exhaustive analysis of his enemies let him outflank them even in the men’s room.
 A Google search on “Dave Crockett election website” offers first Andyberke.com.

 Mr. Crockett is a management consultant to big companies, but in seeking election he relied on older frameworks that might have worked had they been backed with savvy digital and political consultants.
 For example, his belief in being remembered by voters for his work on City Council in the 1980s and 1990s.
-Though his accomplishments from that time helped make Chattanooga the environmental city, the memory of voters.
+Though his accomplishments from that time helped make Chattanooga the environmental city, the memory of voters is short.
 Mr. Crockett, in many respects part of the progressive school, brought environmentalism to Chattanooga and wrote it in big letters across the city council chamber.

 Mr. Crockett’s personal way of getting mayors and newspaper editors to back his projects remains important.
 But public discourse isn’t led as it used to be 25 years ago.
 Centers of influence have shifted and become diminished; opinion gatekeepers such as newspaper editorial pages no longer rivet public attention.
 If social media makes everybody a commentator and clickbait wins, professional writers and editorialists find it harder to win an ear, and members of the public are given less “advice” than they once were with curated media such as mine.